google-parfait/confidential-federated-compute/docs/inspecting_endorsements.md

 Following the instructions above, you can determine all possible code paths through which uploaded client data might be processed.
-By inspecting the provenance (open-source code and build instructions) for all relevant TEE-hosted binaries (ledger and data processing steps) and access policies, anyone can follow along and validate or falsify the privacy properties of data processed using confidential federated computations.
+By inspecting the provenance (open-source code and build instructions) for all relevant TEE-hosted binaries (KMS, ledger, and data processing steps) and access policies, anyone can follow along and validate or falsify the privacy properties of data processed using confidential federated computations.